 These alternative options were also taken into account in the SA assessment for each Policy. - 3.5.3 Based on the findings of the Sustainability Appraisal for each policy and other material planning consideration, the draft policies were amended and refined.
 The Borough Plan Preferred Options identified three policies were either not taken forward or merged with other policies, namely Policy ENV 3 Urban Character and Design Quality, Policy DEV 5 Green Belt and Policy DEV3 Urban Focus and Strategic Sites. - 3.5.4 The Policy Direction at the Preferred Option stage envisaged an 'economically driven' plan based on 1.5% growth rate.
-Following the publication of the Borough Plan Preferred Options, the Borough Council sought to change the direction of the Borough Plan to one that meets a 0.7% growth rate. - 3.5.5 This change of direction was considered as part of the assessment of the revised policies and the findings are presented in the interim SA Report 2014.
+Following the publication of the Borough Plan Preferred Options, the Borough Council sought to change the direction of the Borough Plan to one that meets a 0.7% growth rate.

+- 3.5.5 This change of direction was considered as part of the assessment of the revised policies and the findings are presented in the interim SA Report 2014.
 The further SA related to twenty two policies and included new policies, namely, Presumption in Favour of Sustainable Development, Telecommunications, Open Space, Retaining Community Assets and Contamination & Land Stability.
 These were partly as a result of the conclusions in the SA. - 3.5.6 Based on the findings of the Sustainability Appraisal for each policy and other material consideration, the draft policies were further amended and refined.
 The Borough Plan Submission Document identified twenty-five policies (NB1-NB25) including the separation of the previous policy on Health into 'Health' and 'Sport & Exercise'.
 The previous policy assessments have been reviewed and updated for each policy, including the new health and sports polices.
-The Assessment was presented in the 2015 SA Report.

-- 3.5.7 The current draft of the Borough Plan Publication Draft has revised the 'Development Strategy' policies by dividing the previous 'Scale and Location of Growth' Policy into 'DS3 Development Principles', 'DS4 Overall Development Needs', 'DS5 Residential Allocations' and 'DS6 Employment Allocations'.
+The Assessment was presented in the 2015 SA Report. - 3.5.7 The submission draft of the Borough Plan has revised the 'Development Strategy' policies by dividing the previous 'Scale and Location of Growth' Policy into 'DS3 Development Principles', 'DS4 Overall Development Needs', 'DS5 Residential Allocations' and 'DS6 Employment Allocations'.
 These polices are supported by a suite of new strategic allocation polices that provide policy requirement information on the delivery of each of the allocated sites.
 A new Policy on protecting the Green Belt has also been introduced.
-The above policy changes are not a consequence of the SA process. - 3.5.8 Each of the policies in the Borough Plan Publication Draft are considered in more detail in Section 4.
+The above policy changes are not a consequence of the SA process. - 3.5.8 During the Hearing Examinations three new policies were recommended by the Inspector for inclusion in the Borough Plan.
+The new policies are 'DS8 Monitoring of Housing Delivery (MM29)', 'DS9 Review (MM30)' and Policy HS7 Creating a Healthier food Environment (MM155).
+All the policies in the Borough Plan Publication Plan incorporating Main Modifications are considered in more detail in Section 5. - 3.5.9 Each of the policies in the Borough Plan Publication Draft are considered in more detail in Section 4.